We Can Help YOU Solve…

 - When you pull on the left rein to ask your horse to turn left, instead of creating a pull on the bit at the left side of the mouth, the short reinstrap instantly pulls on the ring and the noseband, asking the horse to turn its nose toward the pull.

-The pull on the reinstrap travels to the Circle-X (creating a whole head hug) and to the continuation of the reinstrap as it crosses the fat part of the cheek on the opposite side of the horse’s head, asking the horse to turn its entire head.
+– The pull on the reinstrap travels to the Circle-X (creating a whole head hug) and to the continuation of the reinstrap as it crosses the widest part of the cheek on the opposite side of the horse’s head, asking the horse to turn its entire head.
 The pull/turn is as small or large as you like.
 The Circle-X stabilizes the bridle even if you need to perform a One Rein Stop!

-- The horse turns its head to the left in response to the pressure on the noseband, the Circle-X gently hugging under the jaw, on its right cheek and, from an extreme tug, pressure will even be applied to the poll.
+- The horse turns its head to the left in response to the pull/push pressure on the noseband, the Circle-X gently hugging under the jaw, the reinstrap pushing on its right cheek and, from an extreme tug, pressure will eventually be applied to the poll.

-Just keep applying pulsing pressure until the horse turns as far as you like – steady pressure tends to negate itself.
+– Just keep applying pulsing pressure until the horse turns as far as you like – steady pressure tends to negate itself.

 – The horse soon learns that a gentle tug on a single rein means to turn in that direction.